 You will be also prompted for passwords of both systems for transferring data from one system to another.

-If you want to copy directory then you can use the following example command using option
+If you want to copy directory then you can use the following example command using the option

 scp -r [email protected]:/files/ [email protected]:/path/to/directory/